llamalordsofscience/Sage300-IconBanish/README.md

 ## Other

 - 	This project was conducted as an experiment.
 The author takes no responsibility for how this code is used.
 It is provided "as-is" without any guarantees or warranties.
 Users should be aware that the methods employed may not be the most efficient or best practices.
 Use this application at your own risk.
-For any questions, reports and details please feel free to contact the offical github https://github.com/llamalordsofscience
+For any questions, reports and details please feel free to contact the official github https://github.com/llamalordsofscience